Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `ifconfig`, or `ls`, `pwd` if there is shell

-- At this point you can also search for the files contining the name flag `find -name flag.txt 2>dev/null` or `find -type f -iname ‘flag*’`
+- At this point you can also search for the files containing the name flag `find -name flag2.txt 2>dev/null` (the `2>dev/null` instructs to not show erros of permission denied) or `find -type f -iname ‘flag*’`

 ![](images/finding-flag.png)

+This informs me that there is a second flag in the directory `var/www/html`.
+Even if you do not use find, you can manually explore local directories by hit and trial.
+The flags usually are like "destination" points leading you towrds the final goal.
+So obviously, this flag's location shortlists where to look for it further.

 > Accessing the MYSQL database using the root user

 - Note that `/var/www/html` is the default root folder of a web server and if you want to access confidential files holding credentials for the MySQL server.
 This default folder is configured in `apache.config` file

-- While looking for flags you can simply type `ls` to see if there is a flag in the current directory or you can navigate around in directories like:

-- `cd /var/www/` and then `cd html`

 - wp-config.php is one of the core files in teh wordpress folder that contains information about the databases, such as root user access username and password